 - When using JuicyMiles, it can help to pull up our Comprehensive Guides so that you can remember some of the basics on combining or transferring your points.

 - Survey your options and value – (share rough idea what’s a good value for domestic, international and CUR redemption vs. Chase Partner)

 - Remember to use our Loyalty HQ Guide and our Chase Ultimate Rewards Guide while you search

 - Look at one-ways to maximize award options

 - Try to be flexible with dates

-- If Southwest and not sure, go ahead and book – you can always cancel and change for free
+- If Southwest and not sure, go ahead and book because you can always cancel and change for free

 - If you find an amazing cash deal, just go for it if you have the money.
-Save points for better value.
+So you can save points for better value.

-- Don’t have enough points?
-Consider booking in Chase portal and using Venture card to pay the remaining cash balance.
+- On the other hand, if you don’t have enough points.
+Consider booking in Chase portal and using a Venture card to pay the remaining cash balance.

-- Combine Points- An example of this is as follows: you are traveling with your husband or a friend, and each of you has enough points to cover the flight to your travel destination.
+- Combine Points – For instance, you are traveling with your husband or a friend, and each of you has enough points to cover the flight to your travel destination.
 The question is do you make separate bookings to be able to use each of your points?
 You have the option to combine points to cover the flight cost or you can book your flights separately.
 You’ll want to transfer your points to one account through the “Combine Points” feature on the Chase portal.
 For step by step instructions, you can check out our Chase Ultimate Rewards Guide.

 Bonus Tip – The Mysterious Chase “Help Desk”